marcelvenema/lab-playground/README.md

 <img src="media/banner_lab.png" align="left"/>
 Ansible playbook to install and configure a development lab playground server.
 It will automatically install Ansible, Git, Hashicorp Vault, and Nexus Repository OSS.
 This serves as a foundation for an infrastructure-as-code playground environment.
 Use this playground to learn and play with Ansible playbooks and roles.
-Examine the framework and ultimately develop new Ansible roles to become an Ansible master.
+Examine the framework and ultimately develop new Ansible playbooks and roles to become an Ansible master.

 ***